timb-machine-mirrors/cisa-decider/README.md

 - [Guide in Markdown](./docs/user_guide_3_0_0/user-guide.md)
 - [Guide in HTML](./app/static/user-guide.html)

+**Note:** *The MD can be viewed directly on GitHub, while the HTML must be downloaded for local viewing.
+The MD will appear slightly weird - as it contains Pandoc directives used in generating the HTML.*

 ### :triangular_ruler: Intended Purpose

 Decider ultimately tries to make mapping to [ATT&amp;CK](https://attack.mitre.org/) easier.